 How to get a white card?
 Can I work in the construction industry after completion of white card course?

 On successful completion of this white card training program, a participant will receive:

-- a Statement of Attainment in “CPCCOHS1001A Work Safely in the Construction Industry”; and
+- a Statement of Attainment in “CPCCWHS1001 Prepare to work safely in the construction industry”; and

 - a WorkCover NSW Statement of Training (SOT) for General Construction Induction Training